 4) Encourage open communication and reporting of suspicious behavior

-Nobody should be afraid of accidentally crying wolf.
-The alternative to a system that accepts the occasional false alarm is a system that frequently misses the real ones.
+Nobody should be afraid of “crying wolf.”
+The alternative to a system that has the occasional false alarm is a system that frequently misses the real ones.

 5) Where practical, encourage the use of multi-factor authentication

-Most companies still only require multi-factor authentication for certain functions: The IT department, or the guy who handles the diamonds.
+Most companies still only require multi-factor authentication for certain functions, like the IT department, or the guy who handles the diamonds.
 However, that’s changing, and you should be ahead of the curve.

 More traditional forms of security are, overall, offering less and less protection.
 You need something more secure than you did 10 years ago.
 Fortunately, most of the tools and software we use today allow implementation of multi-factor authentication for little or no cost.